Shareholders’ participation rights are laid down in the Articles of Association of EMS-CHEMIE HOLDING AG.

 Voting-right restrictions apply solely to nominees.
 No rules exist governing the granting of exceptions.

 A registered shareholder may only be represented at the Annual General Meeting by his/her legal representative, by another shareholder who has voting rights or by the Independent Proxy.
 Share-holders may also issue powers of attorney or directives to the Independent Proxy electronically.
 The Independent Proxy is elected by the Annual General Meeting for a term of office lasting until the next ordinary Annual General Meeting; re-election is permissible.
 Shares held by the company do not confer voting rights at the Annual General Meeting and do not bear a dividend.

 Unless not otherwise provided by law, the General Meeting of Shareholders shall pass resolutions and hold elections on the basis of an absolute majority of the votes casted.
-In the event of a tie, the Chairman has the casting vote.

 The Ordinary Annual General Meeting of Shareholders is convened in accordance with legal requirements and the company’s Articles of Association.
 It is convened by publication of a single notice in the Swiss Official Gazette of Commerce (SHAB) and selected Swiss newspapers, and by written invitations sent to the addresses of the shareholders and beneficiaries entered in the share register.
 The period of notice is 20 days.
 Extraordinary General Meetings of Shareholders are held in the cases prescribed by law and as required.